alextsvet99/mscp_cases/README.md

 This case demonstartes the base case where only trubine rotation is considered.
 The rotaton is implemented using the slidimg mesh interface (AMI in OpenFOAM terms).

+## overset_meshes

+This case demonstrates the set up of overset meshes.
+Both rotation and surge are included.